RetroDriven/MiSTerWallpapers/README.md

 * You can add Wallpapers that you do not want to Download to a Blacklist
 * Open the <b>Update_MiSTerWallpapers.ini</b> file and add in the Case Sensitive Filename Keywords
 * NOTE: The list is separated by space so only use part of the word if it's more than one word
+* NOTE: The Script will not Delete the Blacklisted Wallpapers if you have already Downloaded before adding them to the Blacklist.
+Once they manually deleted and Blacklisted they wil not be downloaded going forward

 * EXAMPLE: BLACKLIST="Powerpuff Bowsette Vampire"

 ## Credits ##